 What a TDU actually does

 Transmission and Distribution Utilities (TDUs) own the poles, wires, and meters.
-They don’t sell you electricity — your retail provider (REP) does that — but they physically move the electrons from generation to your house.
+They don’t sell you electricity (your retail provider, or REP, does that), but they physically move the electrons from generation to your house.

 In Texas, you cannot choose your TDU.
 It’s determined by your address.
 Oncor serves most of North and West Texas (including Dallas, Fort Worth, and the Permian Basin).
 CenterPoint serves most of the Greater Houston area.